-In the next ten years, there will be 1.3M software development jobs created and only 400,000 domestic computer science graduates to fill them.
-Africa, meanwhile, is home to the largest untapped talent pool and seven of the 10 fastest growing internet populations in the world.
+In the next ten years, there will be 1.3M software development jobs.
+However, there are only 400,000 domestic computer science graduates to fill them.
+Africa is home to the largest untapped talent pool and seven of the 10 fastest growing internet populations in the world.
 That spells opportunity and right there to leverage this opportunity is Andela.
 This startup founded in 2014 to build a network of technology leaders on the African continent.
 The aim is to bridge the divide between the U.S and African tech sectors.

-“Find an investor who supplies not only capital, but strategic support.
+“Find an investor who supplies not only capital but strategic support.
 An investor that genuinely understands your vision, as well as how to build a company like yours, and then grow together.”